Host a Clinician Training

 • A two-day, in-person, highly interactive training experience for 32 clinicians

-• Two seasoned IAFF instructors (clinician and fire fighter) inclusive of all instructor fees
+• Two seasoned IAFF instructors (clinician and fire fighter) inclusive of all teaching, travel, and lodging fees

 • Printed manuals and materials for all registered students